 Given below is an example of the type of question being asked at this level.
 Let’s check this out.

 Question.
 With reference to the Indian parliament, which among the following parliamentary committees’ studies and reports – whether the power to make rules, regulations, sub-rules, etc, conferred by the Indian constitution or delegated by the parliament are properly being utilized within the scope of the above-said delegation?

 - Rules committee

-Solution: option 1
+Solution: Option 1

+Question.
 Which among the following best symbolizes the appropriate relationship between liberty and the law of the land?